jwansek/LambdaBot/readme.md

-This bot gives a privilege to a user when an specific emoji (👍) reaction is made on a user's message.
+This bot awards currency to a user when an specific emoji reaction is made on a user's message.

 The message should @notify or reply to an 'author'.
 This 'author' or a mod with the specified role can then give the reaction, awarding Lambda to the user.